 As we look forward to fall, anticipating cooler temperatures, football, and holiday meals with family and friends, American craft brewers are also hard at work personifying fall’s flavors in their latest seasonal releases.
-With fall-themed seasonals, craft brewers focus on using the ingredients typical of the season, including pumpkin, spices and freshly harvested malts, barley and hops.
+With craft beer fall seasonals, brewers focus on using the ingredients typical of the season, including pumpkin, spices and freshly harvested malts, barley and hops.

 We asked Brewers Association member breweries to send us information on their latest fall seasonal releases, and here’s what they had to say: